megnbenson/OfCourse/README.md

 # OfCourse
-Individual 3 Tier Database Project for Sparta, A system that connects experts with workshops to offer, with customers in the local area

-Project goal
+# Project goal
-and definition of done
+To create a functioning system that connects students with trainers for face to face workshops.

+# Definition of Done
+Having a working application that allows students to select and book workshop courses, where the code is backed up through version control and all the documentation is complete with a user guide

 •For each sprint:
 oSprint goal